 If you are working out your upper body, gripping, rowing, or any activity that involves using your elbows, decrease the stress on the elbow.
-If you decrease the unnecessary stress on the elbows, it allows the elbows to recover, heal, and get rid of the elbow pain.
+Decreasing the unnecessary stress on the elbows allows the elbows to recover, heal, and get rid of the elbow pain.

 3. Utilize the Shoulders

 4. Target Trigger Points in the Elbow

 Bend your elbow and work your way through the outer part of the muscle, looking for sensitive areas.
 When you find a sensitive area, press on it.
 When it relaxes, move to the next one.

 Ideally, look for at least five sensitive areas on the outer and inner parts of the elbow.
 Do not look for 10 or 20 because we don’t want to irritate the tissues and lead to more pain.

 So, those are the four steps to relieve elbow pain.

 If you want to learn how to eliminate your tennis elbow pain effectively and safely, then click here to check out the Tennis Elbow Pain Solution program.